OilProducts/wanderforge/README.md

 - W/A/S/D: move forward/left/back/right
 - Q/E: move down/up
 - Right mouse drag: look around (yaw/pitch)
+- Left mouse (while in mouse-look): dig the block under the crosshair (sets material to air)
+- Hold `G` (while in mouse-look) to place dirt into the empty cell in front of the crosshair
 - Shift: hold to move faster
  - Default: horizontal mouse is inverted (A.K.A. swap left/right).
 Press `X` to toggle.
  - Title bar HUD shows FPS, position, yaw/pitch, invert flags, and speed.
 If shaders are available, an in-window overlay mirrors the same info.